 A more traditional way to come face to face with koalas and all matter of animals is the Billabong Zoo, which is a breeding centre for koalas and even supplies other zoos with the animals.

 Keen to stretch your legs?
 Tackle the Port Macquarie Coastal Walk, a 9km link between Westport to Tacking Point that takes in many of the coast’s most alluring beaches and headlands.
+Are NSW's Big Things on your bucket list?
+Head over to the bowls club to see the Big Lawn Bowl.

 The Tacking Point Lighthouse is the exclamation mark on the experience, and a lovely way to take in the Port Macquarie region.